• About

 • Egg Noodles: I typically buy Manischewitz egg noodles, but you can find egg noodles in just about any grocery store.
 They are typically on the bottom of the shelf of the pasta section in bags.
 I like using the medium sized egg noodles, but any width will work fine.

-• Cottage Cheese: Use what you have at home.
-I typically buy small curd, but large curd will work as well.
+• Cottage Cheese: Use whatever type you have at home.
+I typically buy small curd, but large curd will work as well and full or low fat varieties both work.

 While the noodles are boiling, cream together the butter and sugar in a stand mixer or with a handheld mixer.